 People with irritable bowel syndrome (IBS) experience digestive issues like gas, bloating, constipation and diarrhea.
 These occur even though there aren’t visible changes to the GI like ulcers or inflammation.
 For many people, dealing with IBS involves avoiding the specific foods that trigger their symptoms.

 A large number of foods fall under the FODMAPs umbrella, making it seem like a pretty unrealistic diet to adopt.
 The FODMAP diet isn’t meant to be a long-term meal plan, but rather a tool to discover which foods trigger someone’s IBS symptoms.
+If you want to learn more about stomach issues and diet, visit our blog page.

 How are FODMAPs related to IBS?